How to stay safe online in 2022

 The online world is evolving fast.
 What was good advice just a couple of years ago does not necessarily apply quite the same today.

-In this post we will describe seven things you can do to keep yourself safe online.
-All these steps are relatively easy to take and are worth the time and effort.
+In this post, we describe seven steps you can take to keep yourself safe online.
+All these steps are relatively simple and we believe are genuinely worth the time and effort.
 But we will also look at other options beyond these seven, and explain why we think these are less useful in most situations.

 Seven steps to staying safe online: